 - Country selection for marketing

 - Regulatory process

-But from the strategic view, the entire process is taken from a different perspective and the steps are broadly classified as
+From the strategic view, one can take the entire process from a different perspective.

 - Pre-clinical development strategy